aannieliu/princess_kappa/README.md

 5. Conclusion

-##2 Scraping and constructing data frame
+##2 Scraping and Constructing Data Frame
 Before we start scraping, let's spend some time discussing the data source and the scrapping methods we used.

 ###2.1 A short discussion on datasource and scraping methods